-Bottom line?
-Yes, it looks like you really CAN get a free Experian credit report once every 181 days through Quizzle.com.
+The bottom line is that it looks like you really CAN get a free Equifax credit report once every 181 days through Quizzle.com.
 I give this site a big thumbs-up for that.
-But remember that you’re not getting your FICO score, so you’ll still want to access your FICO scores from TransUnion and Equifax separately through a website like MyFico.com.
+But remember that you're not getting your FICO score, so you'll still want to access your FICO scores from TransUnion and Equifax separately through a website like MyFico.com.

-Overview: Credit management and budgeting sites seem to be popping up faster than big bank checking account fees.
-This isn’t necessarily a bad thing, but you have to be careful about the information you get from these sites.
+Credit management and budgeting sites seem to be popping up faster than big bank checking account fees.
+This isn't necessarily a bad thing, but you have to be careful aboWhat you get with Quibbleut the information you get from these sites.

-While the information provided on my easy-to-read Experian credit report was all accurate to my knowledge, the credit score seemed lower than what I expected given the information in my file.
-In addition, the value of my home was grossly overestimated based on my knowledge of the neighborhood and information posted at Zillow.com.
+While the information provided on my easy-to-read Equifax credit report was all accurate to my knowledge, the credit score seemed lower than what I expected given the information in my file.
+In addition, the value of my home was grossly overestimated based on my knowledge of the neighborhood and information posted at Zillow.

 The tips to improve my credit score offered by Quizzle.com were basic, one-size-fits-all recommendations like “pay your bills on time.”
 With a 99.97 % on-time payment rate, I don't think that's driving my score down substantially.